letsgorm/KartverketProject/README.md

 ![STACK](images/stacktrace16.png)

 By using an exception handler, it redirects the user to an error page rather than showing the stack trace.
+During development, developers need the stack trace to locate issues.

 ### Brute force